mcubemems/mCube_mc36xx_mcu_driver/README.md

-# Accelerometer_mc36xx_mcu_driver
+# mc36xx_mcu_driver
-Driver for mc36xx family which is compatible for all micro-controller.
+SW Driver for mc36xx family compatible for all micro-controller.

 The mc36xx family is an ultra-low power, low noise, integrated digital output 3-axis accelerometer with a feature set optimized for wearables and the Internet of Moving Things (IoMT) devices.
 With its low power modes and tiny footprint this accelerometer extends sensor battery life and reduces the space required for the sensor by up to 3X.
 Low noise and low power are inherent in the monolithic fabrication approach.